-By using a brewing device such as the Yama coffee tower, you’re more likely to experience the intrinsic flavor profile of the beans you use.
+By using a brewing device such as the Yama coffee tower, you’re more likely to sense the intrinsic flavor profile of the beans you use.

 Anyway, I won’t get into the nitty-gritty of the differences between full-immersion and slow drip cold brewing methods.